dojo/docs/dojox/form/Uploader.rst

  "file=uploaded/PIC01.jpg,name=PIC01.jpg,width=320,height=240,type=jpg,error=Not recognized file type"

-You can also send back arbitrary parameters from your server-side script using this comma-delimitted format.
+You can also send back arbitrary parameters from your server-side script using this comma-delimited format.
 For example, adding variables foo and abc:

 .. code-block :: text